keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace/index.md

     caption="Keptn's bridge">}}

 1. Furthermore, you can see how the response time of the service decreased by viewing the time series chart in Dynatrace:

+As previously, go to the response time chart of the ItemsController Service.
+Here you will see that the additional instance has helped to bring down the response time.
+Eventually, the Problem that has been detected earlier will be closed automatically.

+    {{< popup_image
+    link="./assets/dt-problem-closed.png"
+    caption="Keptn's bridge">}}